vjwilson/news-cpt/readme.txt

 = Are there shortcodes for news items? =

-Yes, in Version 1.1.0, I added the [list-news-items] shortcode.
+Yes, since Version 1.1.0, the [list-news-items] shortcode is available.
 It fetches the last X news items in reverse chronological order and outputs them wherever you place the shortcode in any post content.

 = Can I customize the list returned by the [list-news-items] shortcode? =